 Education was obviously important in the small town of Huntersville; by 1878 it already had two schools.
 Later, these schools were consolidated and became known as the "Academy."
 Students came from many states and even foreign countries to be educated at this institution.
 It was one of the first public schools in North Carolina to be designated as a state high school.
 The Academy was destroyed by a fire decades ago.
 Subsequently, in 1920 the Huntersville Agricultural Building was built, and still stands just east of the current Huntersville Elementary School.

 Huntersville Elementary School is proud of its strong academic record.
 We are pleased to announce that the North Carolina School Performance Grades are in for the 2016-2017 school year. *HES is an A+ school for the 3rd year in a row!* In addition, Huntersville Elementary has been recognized as a National Blue Ribbon School.
-As a school in the North Learning Community, HES consistently out performs other elementary schools in the area.
-HES scores in the top percentile in math, reading, and science.
+Our testing scores are in the top percentile in math, reading, and science.
 Many of our classroom teachers have advanced degrees and are National Board Certified.